-M.A. in Forensic Psychology: Non-Licensure Track
+M.A. in Forensic Psychology: Non-Licensure Track in Chicago

 This track is aimed at students with a minimum of three years post-baccalaureate work experience.
 It is ideal for those who are employed in related fields in the legal and public policy arenas including correctional facilities, social and governmental agencies, law enforcement, the military, and any employment situation where the law integrates with psychology.
 Courses are offered in an Online format.
 Students in the non-licensure track will complete an Applied Research Project (ARP) that integrates and applies program learning to an authentic workplace situation.

 Licensure track qualifies students to sit for professional counselor licensure in Illinois (LPC and LCPC)